The success of an eCommerce platform is first and foremost measured by its sales levels and customer loyalty.

 №3: User behaviour does not equal buyer behaviour

-For instance, average time on the website may be several minutes, while average buyer session can last up to dozens of minutes.
+For instance, average time on the website may be several minutes, while average buyer sessions can last up to dozens of minutes.
 Understanding these differences leads to more sales.

 №4: A good sales person never pushes the customer